mitmedialab/sherlock-project/README.md

 ### Demonstration of usage
-A notebook can be found in `notebooks/` which shows how to download the raw and preprocessed data files, and demonstrates the usage of Sherlock.
+The notebooks in `notebooks/` prefixed with `01-train-paragraph-vector-features.ipynb` to `03-1-train-and-test-sherlock.ipynb` can be used to reproduce the results, and demonstrates the usage of Sherlock.

 ### Data